Commands

 Important Note

 The commands listed here are not part of the Plugify core itself.
 Instead, they are implemented manually by each project that integrates Plugify.
 This is because different projects may have unique input systems, CLI frameworks, or user interaction requirements.
-The examples provided in this documentation are based on the implementations used in MM2-Plugify and S2-Plugify, which are specific to those projects.
+The examples provided in this documentation are based on the implementations used in MM2-Plugify and S2-Launcher, which are specific to those projects.
 Your implementation may vary depending on your project's needs.

 Plugin Manager Commands